Some English words can only be understood fully by knowing how they fit into English culture

 Every English-speaking country tends to have some political terms that are unique to it.
 Unfamiliarity with them can easily hinder newspaper-reading.
 American Congress and British Parliament are parallel but not equivalent, while Britain and the USA have different understandings of counties and Attorney General.

-Peculiarly British political terms that I have needed to explain to students include backbenchers, constituencies, party whips, white papers, council tax, safe seats, peers, Chancellor of the Exchequer, The Budget, Downing Street, The Speaker and The Queen’s Speech.
+Peculiarly British political terms that I have needed to explain to students include backbenchers, constituencies, party whips, white papers, council tax, safe seats, peers, Chancellor of the Exchequer, The Budget, Downing Street, The Speaker and The Queen’s Speech (see also the political use of north, south etc. in 151.
+Ways of Using Compass Words).
 In the USA, important terms include The White House, primaries, party conventions, running mates, federal laws, senators and governors.

 This area is full of the abbreviation type called acronyms (see 130: Formal Abbreviations).
 Although not all acronyms are cultural (cf. NATO), many in education are.
 In Britain, they include SATs, GCSEs, A’ Levels, EFL (AmE = ESL), IELTS (TOEFL), BA, MD, RE, FE, HE, OU and OFSTED.
 The opposition between FE (Further Education) and HE (Higher Education) can be particularly challenging.

 Other interesting expressions are public schools (private and expensive in Britain, state-run and accessible in America), comprehensive schools, grammar schools (the most academic British type – the name, I am sure, part of the reason why many Britons are slightly intimidated by grammar), sixth form (the last two years – sixth and seventh – of British secondary education), year 7 (first year of secondary school), half-term, eleven-plus, form tutors and prefects.
 The Harry Potter novels by JK Rowling give useful insights into the workings of elite British schools.